BlockchainCommons/Gordian/README.md

 This public key is not sensitive as it only works in conjunction with the private key.

 In this way you can also share access to your node with trusted family and friends.
 Tor V3 hidden services support up to ~330 different public keys stored in the `authorized_clients` directory (link to source).
-If you were doing this manually, you would go on your laptop which has StandUp installed and find your `HiddenServiceDir` which is `/usr/local/var/lib/tor/standup/authorized_clients`.
+If you were doing this manually, you would go on your laptop which has *StandUp.app* installed and find your `HiddenServiceDir` which is `/usr/local/var/lib/tor/standup/authorized_clients`.
 You would then open the `authorized_clients` directory and add a file which contains only the public key exactly as *StandUp-Remote* exports it.
 The filename must have a `.auth` extension.

 But of course you are using *Bitcoin-StandUp* so the process is as easy as a click.
 In macOS *StandUp.app* go to "Settings" and paste in the public key just as iOS *StandUp-Remote* exported it, then tap "Add".